-When Travis and I started our candida diet there was a lot of adjusting to do.
+When Travis and I started our candida diet, there was some adjusting to do.

-I started playing around with different ketchup recipes and finally found a winner by adjusting one from Nourishing Traditions.
-We’re all thrilled.
+I started playing around with different ketchup recipes and finally found a winner I tweaked ever so slightly from Nourishing Traditions.

 Tip: This ketchup is fairly thick, adding a tablespoon or two of water while blending goes a long way in making it more “ketchup-like” without taking away from the flavor.
 But sure to add the water just a bit at a time though.